Structural thermokinetic modelling: Kinetic models and reaction elasticities

-with $\zeta = \keq/(b/a)$.
-All four elasticities are determined by the same parameter $\zeta$, so sampling them independently would lead to contradictions.

-\paragraph{Elasticities of the modular rate laws} The scaled metabolite elasticities of the SM rate law Eq.~(\ref{eq:MSkineticsexample}) contain the thermodynamic term and four terms corresponding to the influences of substrates, products, activators, and inhibitors:
+\myparagraph{Elasticities of modular rate laws} The scaled elasticities of the SM rate law Eq.~(\ref{eq:MSkineticsexample}) contain the thermodynamic term as well as four terms that correspond to substrates, products, activators, and inhibitors: